J.D., 2006, New York University School of Law

 Associate Professor of Law

 Professor Avalos joined the Law Center faculty in 2018.
 Her teaching and research interests are in the areas of criminal law and procedure, with an emphasis on sexual offenses and gender-based violence.
 She also teaches in the area of legal ethics.
-Professor Avalos’s publications have appeared in the Brooklyn Law Review, Nevada Law Journal (forthcoming), Michigan Journal of Gender & Law, Vanderbilt Journal of Transnational Law, the Journal of Gender, Race and Justice, and the Fordham International Law Journal.
+Professor Avalos’s publications have appeared or are forthcoming in the University of Illinois Law Review, Case Western Reserve Law Review, Brooklyn Law Review, Nevada Law Journal, Michigan Journal of Gender & Law, Vanderbilt Journal of Transnational Law, Fordham International Law Journal, and others.

 - Administration of Criminal Justice I

 - Sex Crimes: Emerging Law & Policy Issues

 Seeking Consent and the Law of Sexual Assault, University of Illinois Law Review (2023), Forthcoming

 The Under-Enforcement of Crimes Against Black Women, Case Western Reserve Law Review (2023), Forthcoming

 Reversing the Decriminalization of Sexual Violence, 21 Nev.
 L. J. 1 (2020).

 The Chilling Effect: the Politics of Charging Rape Complainants With False Reporting, 83 Brooklyn L. Rev. (June 2018) (lead article).

 Policing Rape Complainants: When Reporting Rape Becomes a Crime, 20 Iowa J. of Gender, Race and Justice 459 (2017) (invited symposium article).